manderly/godot-guildleader/parsely/readme.md

 # Parsely Tool

-Developed for Guild Leader project (December 2018) Allows user to export game data (recipes, items, loot tables, etc.) from Google Sheets into a format Godot engine can use.
+Developed for Guild Leader project (personal project) Allows user to export game data (recipes, items, loot tables, etc.) from Google Sheets into a format Godot engine can use.

 To use: